AaronTheNerd/DynamicBackgrounds/README.md

     def get_width(self, x, y):
         pass
 ```
+Also make sure to add the new class into `src/get_drawing_objects.py`.
 If you have an idea for other functionality, add an issue marked `idea` or you can clone the repository and try it out for yourself.

 ## Future Work